-Annelids are segmented worms.
+Annelids are segmented worms from the phylum Annelida.
 They are characterised by the ring-like segments around their body.
-The term annelid comes from the Latin word for ‘little ring’.
-Annelids are found worldwide in the ocean, in freshwater, in brackish water and in the soil.
+The term annelid comes from the Latin word annellus meaning ‘small ring’.
+Annelids are found worldwide in ocean, freshwater, brackish water and soil environments.

 This group of invertebrates includes worms, leeches and polychaetes.
-There are around 9000 species of annelids in the world.
+There are more than 20,000 species of annelids in the world.
 Annelids can vary in length from 0.8 millimetres to 3 metres as is the case of the giant Gippsland earthworm.

-Worms' bodies are made up of ring-like segments called annuli.
-These segments are covered in tiny hairs which the worm uses when moving and burrowing.
+Earthworms' bodies are made up of ring-like segments called annuli.
+These segments are covered in tiny hairs called setae which the earthworm uses when moving and burrowing.
 They have an outer muscular body wall surrounding a digestive tract that begins with the mouth in the first segment.

 Mainly feeding at night, worms consume soil and decomposing organic matter from plants.

-Worms improve soil quality as they recycle organic matter which makes nutrients and minerals for plants to use.
+Earthworms improve soil quality as they consume soil and then recycle organic matter through their waste which makes nutrients and minerals for plants to use.
 They also aerate the soil and allow for water infiltration as they move and burrow through the soil.
 Worms are also part of the food chain providing food for birds, reptiles and invertebrates.

 The head of the worm contains the mouth.
 It also has light and chemical sensitive organs to sense the surrounding environment.